mkilgore/protura/userspace/coreutils/README.md

 - `mv`: used to move files and directories.
 - `ping`: Send ICMP Echo packats
 - `ps`: Display information on the currently running user and kernel processes
+- `reboot`: Reboots the system
 - `rm`: Remove file and directories
 - `rmdir`: Remove directories
 - `route`: Setup the IP routing table
+- `run_test`: Use as a bootstrapper to run some kernel tests
 - `seq`: Print sequencial numbers based on the provided arguments
 - `sh`: A *very* basic shell.
 It is *not* `bin/sh` compatible.
 - `sort`: Sort lines in the input
 - `stty`: Display and configure tty information
+- `su`: Temporarally login as a different user
 - `sync`: Sync existing blocks/inodes
 - `tee`: A "T pipe" that displays the input to the console, while also sendign it to `stdout`.
 - `touch`: Creates a new file on the filesystem
 - `tree`: Display a tree view of the current directory.
 - `true`: Returns the error code 0
+- `truncate`: Resizes a given file
 - `tty`: Returns the location of the current controlling `tty`
 - `umount`: Unmount a currently mounted file system
+- `uname`: Displays information about the running system
 - `uniq`: Remove duplicate entries from the input
 - `unlink`: Unlink an existing file.
-- `wc`: Print the size of existng files in words/bytes.
 - `userdel`: Delete a system user
 - `usermod`: Modify a system user
+- `wc`: Print the size of existng files in words/bytes.